mgirlich/jsontools/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed a URL in README.md
+* Written package names, software names and API (application programming interface) names in single quotes.

 ## Test environments
 * local OS X install, R 3.6.1